Phone: 01825 769000 | Email: [email protected]

 We have generalised emergency plans for those who are blind & partially sighted who will need assistance to leave a venue in the event of an evacuation.
 If you will need such assistance please read our leaflet explaining the plan and speak to a steward at the start of each session.

-It can be ‘high energy’, have loud music and flashing lights in some places.
+They can be ‘high energy’, have loud music and flashing lights in some places.
 There are quieter places and quieter meetings.

 Sensory profiles